openagentics/kiro-q-bridge/README.md

 # Kiro-Q Bridge v4

-## Clean, Fast, Reliable Bridge Between Kiro IDE and Amazon Q Developer
+## Clean, Fast, Reliable COMMUNICATION Bridge Between Kiro IDE and Amazon Q Developer

-A lightweight, production-ready MCP (Model Context Protocol) server that enables seamless communication between Kiro IDE and Amazon Q Developer.
+At Kiro's release in July 2025, Q Developer was integrated as an extension its own separate chat interface.
+Until now though, Kiro & Q could not talk directly to each other, so we've built a lightweight, production-ready MCP (Model Context Protocol) server that enables seamless communication between Kiro IDE and Amazon Q Developer.
 This is a **global Kiro utility** that works across all your Kiro projects without needing to be always open in the Kiro IDE.

 ## 🤝 Kiro + Amazon Q Developer: The Perfect Development Partnership